By Dr. Eli Lizorkin-Eyzenberg.

 - You shall not covet your neighbor’s goods.

 In this framework, the first commandment combines the declaration of God’s uniqueness with the prohibition against other gods and graven images.
-The Catholic and Orthodox churches interpret the graven images clause (Exodus 20:4–5) as a subset of idolatry, not a standalone prohibition as Protestants do.
+The Catholic churches interpret the graven images clause (Exodus 20:4–5) as a subset of idolatry, not a standalone prohibition as Protestants do.
 This allows for the use of religious art—icons, statues, and paintings—in worship, provided they are not treated as idols but as aids to devotion.
 Icons in Orthodoxy and statues in Catholicism are honored as “windows to heaven,” directing the worshiper’s focus to God, not as objects of worship themselves.

 The splitting of the coveting prohibition into two commandments (wife and goods) reflects a nuanced moral theology, emphasizing distinct aspects of desire that can lead to sin.
 This structure underscores the Catholic/Orthodox view that religious imagery, when properly understood, supports worship of the one true God rather than detracting from it.